rcl-cloud-apps/cloud101/3-plan.md

 ![plan](images/plan-list.PNG)

-if you don't see the new Plan, wait a few minutes and click on the refresh link.
-Sometimes it may take a few minutes to create a new resource on Azure.
+If you don't see the new Plan, wait a few minutes and click on the refresh link.
+Sometimes, it may take a few minutes to create a new resource on Azure.